JoeDuncko/JoeDuncko/README.md

 # Hi, I'm Joe!

-## My goal is to use technology to create products that make people's lives easier, simpler, and more fun.
+## Frontend engineer and community organizer based in Youngstown, Ohio

-I am currently a Senior Frontend Engineer at [@blastpoint-inc](https://github.com/blastpoint-inc).
+I am currently a Senior Frontend Engineer at [BlastPoint]https://blastpoint.com/.

+I also serve as an Entreprenuer in Residence (EIR) at the [Youngstown Business Incubator (YBI)](https://ybi.org/), where I run the MVP Development Program.
+That program is made possible by the talented students that I work with at [Dev Youngstown](https://www.youngstown.dev/), my consultancy firm.

-In my spare time I help organize [@codeyoungstown](https://github.com/codeyoungstown).
+In my spare time I help organize [Code Youngstown](https://codeyoungstown.com/).

 In a past life I co-founded [@TheEventDiscoveryCompany](https://github.com/TheEventDiscoveryCompany).
 In a past past life I co-founded [@HackYSU](https://github.com/HackYSU) and [@penguinhackers](https://github.com/penguinhackers).

 Looking for my next passion project.

-`Let's create, together.`
+`Content Catalyst`